-I was never any good at Commandos - few people I know were - but I'll be damned if I didn't respect it and call it 'Sir'.
-The grizzled WWII stealther put you in control of a squad of elite soldiers, each with their own skills, and chucked you into gruelling puzzle-like levels to sneak and sabotage your way through.
+I have never been any good at Commandos – few people I know are – but I'll be damned if I don't respect it and call it 'Sir'.
+The grizzled WWII stealther puts you in control of a squad of elite soldiers, each with their own skills, and chucks you into gruelling puzzle-like levels to sneak and sabotage your way through.

-Each mission took a long time, and 'taking things as they come' was the worst strategy you could possibly adopt.
-You always had to plan several steps ahead, monitoring enemies' lines of sight, patrol patterns and notable hiding spots.
-One wrong move, and you wouldn’t be able to click your mouse fast enough to get out of it.
-Fail to control the situation, and it’s a swift execution.
+Each mission takes a long time, and 'taking things as they come' is the worst strategy you could possibly adopt.
+You always have to plan several steps ahead, monitoring enemies' lines of sight, patrol patterns, and notable hiding spots.
+One wrong move, and you won’t be able to click your mouse fast enough to get out of it.
+Fail to control the situation and it’s a swift execution.

 With its pre-rendered backgrounds and isometric perspective, Commandos 2 is one of those stealth games where you can grumble that 'they don't make 'em like they used to', and ponder wistfully about what a faithful modern rendition of it would look like.
 We may never know...

-When Square Enix announced that the next Hitman game would be episodic, there were few believers.
-But six wonderfully crafted levels, an endless stream of special Elusive Targets, and plenty of quirky challenges later, Hitman was one of the most talked-about games of 2016.
+When Square Enix announced the next Hitman game would be episodic, there were few believers.
+But six wonderfully crafted levels, an endless stream of special Elusive Targets, and plenty of quirky challenges later, Hitman became one of the most talked-about games of 2016.